 Elizabeth C. Stanton Class Transport:

-• Laid down, 18 July 1940, as Mormacyork, a Maritime Commission type (C3-E) hull, under Maritime Commission contract (MC hull 43), at Federal Shipbuilding & Drydock Co., Kearny, N.J.
+• Laid down, 18 July 1940, as SS Mormacyork, a Maritime Commission type (C3-E) hull, under Maritime Commission contract (MC hull 43), at Federal Shipbuilding & Drydock Co., Kearny, N.J.

 • Launched, 16 November 1940